sparkyScientist/jui-junnarkar.github.io/_posts/2025-09-01-Optical_diag_wire_plasma.md

 ## Looking Ahead

 The next step is to combine this ICP platform with hydrocarbon feedstocks, to directly observe the transition from Fe NP → CNT nucleation.
 By pairing plasma diagnostics with nanoparticle analysis, we can finally start controlling CNT synthesis from the ground up.
+That control could be the key to reproducible CNT quality, not just higher yields.

 ---